CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2b-Monitoring-using-Azure-Monitor-for-AVD.md

    ![ws name.](media/ex4t1s9.png)

-1. The WVD dashboard will launch, then double click on **Excel** application to access it.
+1. The AVD dashboard will launch, then double click on **Excel** application to access it.

     ![ws name.](media/remotedesktop.png)